 Equipment

 The equipment used in any extraction process is also critical, as it should be efficient and well-maintained.
 Manufacturers have access to equipment like commercial-scale agitators and rosin presses to produce potent, pure extract at scale.
 Processing large volumes of biomass quickly is now possible thanks to this equipment, so incorporating it into the manufacturing process is key.
-Additionally, maintaining, sterilizing, and cleaning equipment after each production run ensures that every batch will be the highest possible quality.
+Additionally, maintaining, sterilizing, and cleaning equipment after each production run ensures that every batch will be of the highest possible quality.

 Process